pmean/build-website/text/06/FirstPeek.md

 of this book from my web pages soon, but OUP will let me keep some of the material on the web.
-Also, I will work on revisions and updates of the book for a possible second edition (a bit optimistic, perhaps, since I don\'t know how well this book will sell).
+Also, I will work on revisions and updates of the book for a possible second edition (a bit optimistic, perhaps, since I don't know how well this book will sell).

 I will revise my page